The creative person is never short on ideas. We produce ideas like Hershey’s produces kisses.

 F – Work Hours: 7:45 to 2:30 | Family Movie Night

-Su – The Sabath Day ~ A day of rest
+Su – The Sabbath Day ~ A day of rest

 2. DEFINE YOUR BALANCE.

 What does balance look like for you?
-We spend so much time talking about balance, wishing for balance…but do you know what that would really look like in your life?
-Ask yourself the following questions so that you can define where you’re aiming.
+We spend so much time talking about balance, wishing for balance, but have you ever defined your version of balance?
+What would balance really look like in your life?
+Ask yourself the following questions so that you can define your aim.

 - Am I getting enough sleep to be able to function in a balanced state (i.e. 8 hours)?

-- Have I allowed too many activities & schedules to take over our family life?
+- Have I allowed too many activities & over-scheduling to hurt our family time?

 - Is my business scheduled around the life I want to live or the other way around?